 First-time sex is a big unknown.
 Will it be candlelight and rose petals or quick and uncomfortable?
+Will it be hot and steamy or awkward and painful?
 Is it about love or about lust?
 You have plenty of people telling you what to do, but do you have anyone telling you what sex is really like?

 The V-Word pulls back the sheets on sex.
 Queer and straight.
 Relished and regretted.
 Funny and exhilarating.
 The seventeen women in this book (including Christa Desir, Justina Ireland, Sara Ryan, Carrie Mesrobian, Erica Lorraine Scheidt, and Jamia Wilson) write about first-time sex-hot, meaningful, cringe-worthy, gross, forgettable, magnificent, empowering, and transformative.